 Babies develop at their own pace and not all babies will reach this milestone at the same time; which is why instead of finding an exact age, you will find that there is a jumperoo age range recommendation instead.

 The milestone for a baby to hold their head up for 10-20 minutes is typically around 4-6months.

 >> If your baby is old enough and strong enough to use a baby jumper, you might wish to hop over to our guide on the best jumper for babies which will help you find the right jumper for your baby.

-Our Personal Jumperoo Age Recommendation
+Our Personal Age Recommendation (from Personal Experience)

 Baby jumper age: Personally (after 3 children), we found that the optimum baby jumper age is around 4 to 6 months.
 Each of our kids started using the jumper at a different month, which is why we feel it is so important to use your own intuition and to really observe where your baby’s neck strength is at.

 Doorway jumper age: I would suggest that you wait just that bit longer before you pop your baby in a doorway jumper.
 Doorway Jumpers tend to have slightly less support and often the baby can jump around with bigger jumps to due longer elastic cords.
 So you need your baby to be strong.
-I would suggest using a doorway jumper from 5 months on-wards.
+I would suggest using a doorway jumper from 5-months onwards.

-Age for jumperoo: Again, the best age for a jumperoo is from from 4-6 months.
+Age for jumperoo: Again, the best age for a jumperoo is from 4-6 months.
 Most jumperoos have in-built support for bubs.
 You can find all the top baby jumpers and jumperoos in our guide.